Bnei Menashe: Political issues in Israel and India

 [T]he mass conversion by foreign priests will pose a threat not only to social stability in the region, but also to national security.
 A large number of people will forsake loyalty to the Union of India, as they all will become eligible for a foreign citizenship.

 He wrote the book, Mizo Nge Israel? ("Mizo or Israel?")
 (2004), exploring this issue.
 He does not think the people have a legitimate claim to Jewish descent.
 Leaders of the Presbyterian Church in Mizoram, the largest denomination, have objected to the Israelis' activity there.

 In March 2004, Biaksiama appeared on television, discussing the issues with Lalchhanhima Sailo, founder of Chhinlung Israel People's Convention (CIPC), a secessionist Mizo organization.
 The region has had numerous separatist movements and India has struggled to maintain peace there.

 In July 2006, Israeli Immigration Absorption Minister Ze'ev Boim said that the 218 Bnei Menashe who had completed their conversions would be allowed to enter the country, but "first the government must decide what its policy will be towards those who have yet to (formally) convert."
 A few months later, in November 2006, the 218 Bnei Menashe arrived in Israel and were settled in Nazareth Illit and Karmiel.
 The government has encouraged more people to settle in the Galilee and the Negev.

 In October 2007, the Israeli government said that approval of travelers' entry into Israel for the purpose of mass conversion and citizenship would have to be decided by the full Cabinet, rather than by the Interior Minister alone.
 This decision was expected to be a major obstacle in Shavei Israel's endeavours to bring all Bnei Menashe to Israel.
 The government suspended issuing visas to the Bnei Menashe.

 In 2012, after a change in government, the Israel legislature passed a resolution to resume allowing immigration of Bnei Menashe.
 Fifty-four entered the country in January 2013, making a total of 200 immigrants, according to Shavei Israel.
 As of 13 December 2023, 5,000 Bnei Menashe have immigrated to Israel.

+In November 2025, the Israeli government announced the approval of bringing 5,800 Bnei Menashe members to Israel from India for settlement in the Galilee over the next five years by 2030.
+The plan, presented by the Minister of Aliyah and Integration Ofir Sofer, is estimated to require a budget of approximately 90 million Israeli new shekels or around $27 million, to cover the flights, conversion classes, housing, Hebrew lessons, and other special benefits.